Tujhe Kitna Chahne Lage: Production

 "Tujhe Kitna Chahne Lage" was composed by Mithoon for the soundtrack album of the film Kabir Singh, and sung by Arijit Singh.
-The film tells the story of an alcoholic surgeon who descends a path of alcoholism and self destruction after his lover marries someone else.
 The music producer is Godswill Mergulhao, with drum beats by Bobby Shrivastava.

 The song was recorded at Living Water Music, and was mixed and mastered by Eric Pillai at Future Sound Of Bombay.
 Another version of the song, titled "Tujhe Kitna Chahein Aur" and sung by Jubin Nautiyal, was used in the film.

 Singh's version was released on the soundtrack album while Nautiyal's version was used in the film, while also releasing later on the soundtrack album.

 Music video

 The music video was released by T-Series on YouTube on 19 June 2019, attracting 20 million views the same day.
 It has been viewed more than 74 million times since its release.

 The filmmakers have described the song as expressing "the phase of love and longing after falling apart".
-The initially-released video was two minutes long, and mostly featured actor Shahid Kapoor shown as a new and younger-looking avatar.
-Shahid plays the title role of Kabir, the lead protagonist, who embarks on a path of self-destruction.
-Kabir's appearance in the music video reflects one of the character's three personas shown in the film.
+The initially released video was two minutes long, and mostly featured actor Shahid Kapoor shown as a new and younger-looking avatar.
+Shahid plays the title role of Kabir, the lead protagonist.
+Kabir's appearance in the music video reflects one of the character's personas.
 The video shows Shahid Kapoor clean-shaven, for the first time since his appearance in Jab We Met in 2007.
 The video depicts the story of two lovers.
-Actress Kiara Advani, who plays Kabir's love interest, Preeti, appears in only a few scenes.
+Actress Kiara Advani appears in only a few scenes.
 Kabir Singh, a surgeon, is portrayed as a sad figure, drinking and smoking to excess after his separation from Preeti.
-Shahid Kapoor shows him trying to move on with his life, but unable to forget his memories of Preeti.
+Shahid Kapoor shows him unable to forget Preeti.

-The song begins with Kabir trying different ways to deal with the breakup.
-He is shown smoking, going for long, aimless solo rides on his motorcycle, spending time alone, and doing housework to keep himself busy.
 He visits beautiful landscapes on his bike.
-Despite his efforts to get over the breakup, he is rendered helpless by his recurring memories.
-In the music video, flashbacks to past romantic scenes are paralleled with scenes in the present, presenting the story of the two lovers.
+In the music video, past romantic scenes are paralleled with scenes in the present.
 The song shows Kabir riding a motorcycle to meet Preeti, followed by a romantic kiss between them.
-The flashback scenes show the couple's happy moments, and are followed by a scene showing Kabir's sadness as his lover is marrying someone else.
 After a futile attempt to get over the separation, Kabir becomes an alcoholic.
 He is shown intoxicated and alone.